-- 5.1 All members of staff will be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be given a specific label and multiple issues often overlap one another. - 5.2 All staff members will be aware of the indicators of abuse and the appropriate action to take following a pupil being identified as at potential risk of abuse or neglect. - 5.3 When identifying pupils at risk of potential harm, staff members will look out for a number of indicators including, but not limited to, the following: - Injuries in unusual places, such as bite marks on the neck, that are also inconsistent with their age - Lack of concentration and acting withdrawn
+- 5.1 All members of staff will be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be given a specific label and multiple issues often overlap one another. - 5.2 All staff members will be aware of the indicators of abuse and the appropriate action to take following a pupil being identified as at potential risk of abuse or neglect.

-- Knowledge ahead of their age, e.g. sexual knowledge. - Use of explicit language - Fear of abandonment - Depression and low self-esteem. - 5.4 All members of staff will be aware of the indicators of peer-on-peer abuse, such as those in relation to bullying, gender-based violence, sexual assaults and sexting. - 5.5 All staff will be aware of the necessary procedures to follow to prevent peer-on-peer abuse. - 5.6 All staff will be aware of the behaviours linked to drug taking, alcohol abuse, truancy and sexting, and will understand that these put pupils in danger. - 5.7 Staff members will be aware of the effects of a pupil witnessing an incident of abuse, such as witnessing domestic violence at home. - 5.8 All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
+- 5.3 When identifying pupils at risk of potential harm, staff members will look out for a number of indicators including, but not limited to, the following (further advice on indicators can be found in DfE 'Keeping Children Safe in Education'): - Injuries in unusual places, such as bite marks on the neck, that are also inconsistent with their age - Lack of concentration and acting withdrawn - Knowledge ahead of their age, e.g. sexual knowledge. - Use of explicit language - Fear of abandonment - Depression and low self-esteem. - 5.4 All members of staff will be aware of the indicators of child-on-child abuse, such as those in relation to bullying, gender-based violence, sexual assaults and sexting. - 5.5 All staff will be aware of the necessary procedures to follow to prevent child-on-child abuse. - 5.6 All staff will be aware of the behaviours linked to drug taking, alcohol abuse, truancy and sexting, and will understand that these put pupils in danger. - 5.7 Staff members will be aware of the effects of a pupil witnessing an incident of abuse, such as witnessing domestic violence at home. - 5.8 All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
 Staff are not expected or trained to diagnose mental health conditions or issues, but may notice behaviours that may be of concern.
 Where staff have a mental health concern about a child that may also be a safeguarding concern, they should raise the issue by informing the designated safeguarding lead or a deputy.
+Horizons Trust have appointed Senior Mental Health Leads within each Academy.